johnngnky/hiding/README.md

 You are discouraged to use this lib for anything important, but I am happy to give support.
 Email me at <contact@johnngnky.xyz> and I'd love to help.

 ## License
 Do whatever the fuck you want.
+Copy it, feed it to your dog, burn it, whatever, I don't care.
 [![](http://www.wtfpl.net/wp-content/uploads/2012/12/wtfpl-badge-1.png)](http://www.wtfpl.net).
 ```
             DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE